Indonesia military says missing submarine sank with dozens aboard

 An oil spill spotted where the submarine was thought to have submerged pointed to possible fuel-tank damage, fanning fears of a deadly disaster.

-There were concerns that the submarine could have been crushed by water pressure if it sank to depths topping 700 metres (2,300 feet) -- well below what it was built to withstand
+There were concerns that the submarine could have been crushed by water pressure if it sank to depths of more than 700 metres (2,300 feet) — well below what it was built to withstand.

 The vessel was scheduled to conduct the training exercises when it asked for permission to dive.
 It lost contact shortly after.